Rucker Taylor

-Rucker Taylor is an American college baseball coach, currently serving as head coach of the Davidson Wildcats baseball team.
+Rucker Taylor (born June 3, 1984) is an American college baseball coach, currently serving as head coach of the Davidson Wildcats baseball team.
 Taylor played baseball for the Vanderbilt Commodores baseball team while obtaining a degree.
 He achieved his master's degree while coaching for the Samford Bulldogs baseball team.

 Coaching career

 Taylor began coaching as a graduate assistant for the Samford Bulldogs baseball team in 2007.

 On August 1, 2012, Taylor joined Dick Cooke's coaching staff with the Davidson Wildcats baseball team.
 Taylor served as the major catalyst for turning Davidson into a winning program, as they have finished with a winning record in 5 of his 6 seasons as coach.

-In February, 2018, Taylor was named the successor to Cooke beginning the 2019 season.
+In February 2018, Taylor was named the successor to Cooke beginning the 2019 season.